BryanBradfo/BryanBradfo/README.md

  <a href="https://www.scaleway.com/fr/"><img src="https://github.com/user-attachments/assets/6a2ffc97-8ea3-477e-895b-4cdfa721234e" alt="Scaleway" width=215></a>
 </h3>

-### March 2024 - August 2024: Machine Learning Researcher @ NUS School of Computing (NUS SoC)
+### March 2024 - August 2024: ML Research Engineer @ NUS School of Computing (NUS SoC)
-During my time at the **National University of Singapore (NUS) School of Computing (SoC)** in **Singapore**, I worked as a **Machine Learning Researcher**.
+During my time at the **National University of Singapore (NUS) School of Computing (SoC)** in **Singapore**, I worked as a **ML Research Engineer**.
 I created an efficient checkpointing fine-tuning scheme for DNNs using Delta-LoRA and LC-checkpoint, achieving compression ratios up to 25x.
 This was applied to models like ViTs, ResNets, LeNet-5, VGG-16, and AlexNet. ([See Code](https://github.com/BryanBradfo/pfe_lc_lora))

 <h3 align="center">
 <a href="https://www.nus.edu.sg/">